AFLplusplus/AFLplusplus/docs/env_variables.md

     - see [notes_for_asan.md](notes_for_asan.md).

     (You can also enable MSAN via AFL_USE_MSAN; ASAN and MSAN come with the same gotchas; the modes are mutually exclusive.
-UBSAN and other exotic sanitizers are not officially supported yet, but are easy to get to work by hand.)
+UBSAN can be enabled similarly by setting the environment variable AFL_USE_UBSAN=1)

   - Setting AFL_CC, AFL_CXX, and AFL_AS lets you use alternate downstream
     compilation tools, rather than the default 'clang', 'gcc', or 'as' binaries